 A: The Motion Picture Production Program is part of the Federal Student Aid program.
 For students not eligible for Title IV funding, MPI offers private student loans via T & I Credit Union and also in-house payment plans.
 Students must fill out a FAFSA to apply for federal student aid.
 If applying for private student loan students will be required to go through a credit check.
 See financing page for more details.

 Q: Other programs require that I buy my own equipment, do I have to buy equipment for this program?

-A: No. Motion Picture Institute has all the equipment students need to shoot their film projects.
+A: No. Motion Picture Institute requires students have a laptop or desktop computer with the specifications to edit with Davinci and attend on-line courses.
+Motion Picture Institute provides all the film equipment students will need to shoot their film projects.
 Students shoot their thesis films using Red Digital Cinema Cameras.
 The school has numerous film and digital cameras, lens packages, follow focuses, matte boxes & filters, AC kits, camera support like sliders, jibs and tripods, light kits, grip and electric gear, and sound.
-The school also has a dedicated computer lab running Adobe Premiere, Adobe After Effects, Davinci, and Movie Magic Scheduling and Budgeting software.
+The school also has a dedicated computer lab running DaVinci Resolve, Fusion, Fairlight and Movie Magic Scheduling and Budgeting software.